EmrahYYY/SalaryDataforBelgium/README.md

-# SalaryDataforBelgium

-Users can register log in, add their salary, occupation, location.
-Based on on these data, they can see the average salary in Belgium.
-The user can also compare the average salary in the regions (e.g. the average salary in East Flanders is 7% higher than in Limburg etc...)
+ You can log in, add your salary, occupation, location.
+Your salary will be adjusted to current year for inflation.
+Based on other users and your data, you can see the average salary in Belgium, provinces and sectors.
+You can also compare the average salary in the regions (e.g. the average salary in East Flanders is 7% higher than in Limburg etc...)